How's life in Bangkok for Expats ?

-Not only you've got a lot of clubs and bars, but you've also got rooftop bars, one of the best cocktail scene in the world, pool parties all year long, huge festivals and more.
+Not only you've got a lot of clubs and bars, but you also have rooftop bars, one of the best cocktail scene in the world, pool parties all year long, huge music festivals and more.

 There's no way you can do it all, or get bored, ever.
 Monday to Sunday, there's always something going on.

 Bangkok is with no doubt one of the best party destination in the world !